cneuralnetwork/Neural-Networks-in-every-Language/Bash/README.md

 # Neural Network In Bash

-for anyone wandering for the ouput
+for anyone wondering what the output is

 ![bash](./bash.png)